jsohlendorff/continuous_time_LTMLE/note.typ

 $ treat(k) perp tilde(T)_y | event(k), status(k) = a, history(k-1)$
 and the cause-specific cumulative hazards for $event(k) | history(k-1), tilde(T)_y$
 for treatment visits only depend on $history(k-1)$ and not on $tilde(T)_y$.

+Further work is needed to cast this framework into a coarsening at random (CAR) framework (@onrobinsformula).
+In particular, it is currently unclear whether the parameter $Psi_tau (P)$ depends on the distribution of treatment visitation times and treatment assignment and whether the identification conditions impose restrictions on the distribution of the observed data process.

 // #footnote[It may be shown in
 //     contrast that a sufficient condition for the exchangeability condition in @ryalenPotentialOutcomes